Great tips on

 This fragrance is light, yet spicy.

-Put one eighth of an ounce of 100-proof vodka in your glass bottle and then add the essential oils.
+Put one-eighth of an ounce of 100-proof vodka in your glass bottle and then add the essential oils.
 Shake well and let it mellow for two weeks before using.

 A Fragrance That's Pure Joy

 At the time, the ingredients seemed impossible to find.
 Ah, but that was before the internet!
 Now all of the ingredients are available, including the elusive heliotropin.
 However, the photos I saw of heliotropin showed large barrels of a synthetic chemical which doesn't thrill me.
-From the research I have done, heliotropin smells very similar to vanilla, so I would substitute vanilla fragrance for the heliotropin.
+From the research I have done, heliotropin smells very similar to vanilla, so I would substitute vanilla fragrance for heliotropin.
 The rest of the ingredients can be found through the links I have listed below:

 Pure Joy